Gioni06/stasis-docs/src/pages/docs/index.md

 layout: single
 features:
   - title: Easy content creation
     body: Write your content with the simple and intuitive Markdown format.
-Define layouts, titles and any number of arbitrary data using Frontmatter.
+Define layouts, titles and any number of arbitrary data using Front Matter.
     link:
       label: Get Started
       target: /docs